If you're looking for a light appetizer to serve at your next party, you'll love this cauliflower stuffed Brioche!

 This delicious recipe starts with roasted and seasoned cauliflower.

 Cut the cauliflower into quarters, then cut florets all about the same size.
 In a large mixing bowl, combine cauliflower, chopped onions, salt, pepper, thyme and garlic.
 Toss till well coated.
 Place on parchment-lined baking sheet and roast for 20 minutes @ 400°F.

 Remove from oven and put ingredients into food processor; add sour cream and pulse till semi-smooth.

 Cut Challah bread in half lengthwise, spread cauliflower mixture on bottom half; then add shredded Gruyere and place the top of the bread loaf on the shredded cheese.
 Wrap in foil and return to hot oven for about 10-minutes, or until the cheese melts.

 Best way to cut a head of cauliflower

 Cut it in half; then into quarters.
-Slide sharp knife along core; remove core; cut or tear florets into smaller pieces.
+Slide a sharp knife along core; remove core; cut or tear florets into smaller pieces.

 Substitute for Gruyere cheese

 If you can't find Gruyere, the next best thing is Comte cheese or Fontina.
 An aged cheese melts better; if you're really in a pinch, you can substitute with Swiss cheese, but I recommend Swiss as a last resort simply because it is not aged and much more oily.

 Try to tear or chop the cauliflower florets about the same size so they'll cook evenly